 Invest in some hot workout gear ~ If you want to feel good, you should first look good!
 Start your day off looking hot.
 There are so many to choose from, but here are some of my favorites.
 Make sure you look and feel your best at the gym.

 Have a pre-workout snack ready and waiting for you ~ Start your day with something yummy like peanut butter, chocolate chip bars made with oatmeal, PB, egg, vanilla, baking soda, and chips.

-Eat 2 breakfasts ~ Eating a pre-workout snack and a post workout breakfast will help keep your metabolism burning and will be satisfying.
+Eat 2 breakfasts ~ Eating a pre-workout snack and a post-workout breakfast will help keep your metabolism burning and will be satisfying.

-Make your workout a habit ~ Wake up the same time every day and look forward to this time for yourself.
+Make your workout a habit ~ Wake up at the same time every day and look forward to this time for yourself.
 Soon it will become a habit just like brushing your teeth.

 Reward yourself every night ~ With your workout, already in for the day, you can choose to spend your evening however you need to.
 Be sure to carve in some time for yourself at night to do something you enjoy.

 Make getting up at the same time a routine ~ If you wake up every day at the same time, your body will eventually begin to wake up naturally.
 Have you ever noticed your body can get you up, even if you forgot to set your alarm?
-Make your wake up time a routine so that you begin waking up more naturally over time.
+Make your wake-up time a routine so that you begin waking up more naturally over time.

 Try it for 3 weeks, then skip two days ~ Prove to yourself that you can do this, then see what your body feels like when you have skipped your workout for 2 days straight.
 I have come to need my workout in order for my body to work as it should.
-After two days of missing a workout, I start to have tension in my shoulders, I feel fatigue, and I miss the endorphins that keep me emotionally balanced.
+After two days of missing a workout, I start to have tension in my shoulders, I feel fatigued, and I miss the endorphins that keep me emotionally balanced.
 I challenge you to listen to your body, it will tell you what it needs.